deadmanoz/pq-bitcoin-website/_posts/1-bitcoin-qva.md

 Following the Bitcoin Cash fork spike, the total number of quantum-vulnerable funds has generally been falling from its peak of 8.52M BTC, as users gradually moved their fork-exposed funds to new addresses.
 However, the {{red:red line}} in {@fig:quantum-vulnerable-btc} reveals a concerning trend, especially after block height 700,000 (September 2021): quantum-vulnerable funds from Bitcoin-native sources have been steadily increasing.

-With the Taproot upgrade activating at block height 709,632 (Nov 2021), it would be reasonable to assume that the increase in quantum-vulnerable funds would be due to the adoption of the P2TR script type, but this is actually not the case!
+With the Taproot upgrade activating at block height 709,632 (Nov 2021), it would be reasonable to assume that the increase in quantum-vulnerable funds would be due to the adoption of the P2TR script type, but this is actually not the case - it's primarily due to an increase in address reuse!

 ![Figure: Percentage contribution of quantum vulnerability sources over time.](/assets/blog/qva1/quantum_vulnerability_percentage_breakdown_with_bch.png){#fig:quantum-vulnerability-percentage-breakdown}